zwnormal/avocado-schema/README.md

 ## How to use

-The src/core/value.rs defines an `FieldValue` enum to implement the reflection of struct value, so any struct that requires to be validated against the schema needs to implement the `from` trait for the `FieldValue`.
+The src/core/value.rs defines an `FieldValue` enum to implement the reflection of struct value, so any struct that requires to be validated against the schema needs to implement the `Reflect` trait.
 Several useful implementation has been already included in the file.

 Please refer to the sources/tests code for both how to write a visitor and how to validate data by the schema.